MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 For the context of the operators, their information, situation and knowledge, they behaved as rationally as they could.
 They did everything they could to make sure nothing bad would happen.
 To go on and on about things that *did not happen* is meaningless, and worse, harmful.
+The environment they existed in, *the design of the system* led them to reach the conclusions they did about the state of reality.

 Blame, in general, only makes things worse.
 It's an understandable human
 instinct: Blame exists to discharge pain, discomfort, guilt.
 There's a single